-Iron Maiden are one of the greatest bands of all time, there's no doubt about that.
-From their 1980 self-titled debut through to 2015's double-disc epic The Book Of Souls, the East London boys have unleashed 16 albums throughout their career, producing some of the most iconic songs in all of heavy metal along the way.
+There can truly be no doubting that when it comes to heavy metal, Iron Maiden are one of the greatest and most influential bands to ever have walked the face of the Earth.
+From their 1980 self-titled debut through to 2015's double-disc epic The Book Of Souls, the East London noiseniks have unleashed 16 albums throughout their career, producing some of the most iconic songs in all of heavy metal along the way.

 - Get the best deals on Iron Maiden merch and shirts